The Flats: Phase II

-Several Restaurants (Alley Cat, Crop East Bank), bars (Beerheads, Punch Bowl Social), 1200-foot boardwalk, and 243 Apartments opened as a part of Phase 2 in 2015.
+Several restaurants, bars, a 1200-foot boardwalk, and apartments opened as a part of Phase 2 in 2015.
+One of the biggest openings in Phase 2 was FWD, a seasonal open-air nightclub and dayclub inspired by Vegas and Miami venues.
+Developers for the Flats have been floating the idea of a seasonal dayclub since 2011.

 By 2017, the Flats was once again vibrant and tourist friendly.
-New restaurants on the East bank, Cleveland Aquarium, Music Box performance venue/bar on the West Bank, along with a piano bar, 2 breweries, a Water Taxi between the East Bank and the West Bank and many other upscale amenities have changed what was as recently as 2010 a ghost town.
+New restaurants on the East bank, Cleveland Aquarium, a performance venue/bar on the West Bank, along with a piano bar, two breweries, a water taxi between the East Bank and the West Bank and many other upscale amenities have changed what was as recently as 2010 a ghost town.

 Apartments above the tourist area rent in the $2000 range, and activity in the Flats might now be surpassing its former glory.

 The canal's towpath, part of the Ohio and Erie Canal Corridor, is also being restored to provide jogging and bike trails for city residents and to preserve part of the Flats history.
 Whiskey Island has also been purchased by Cuyahoga County in hopes of making it more accessible to residents in the form of a lakefront park.
 The water quality of the river has also improved since 1970, with fish populations returning increasingly each year.

+In 2017, Jimmy Buffett's Margaritaville opened on the East Bank of the Flats.

 Another mixed use development, Thunderbird, was announced for Scranton Peninsula, in June, 2018.

+In late 2021, radio station WKNR AM 850 moved its studios from the Galleria to a new location on the East Bank of The Flats.